nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 6.1.
 Git + GitHub

 Opus version control depends highly on Git, and is [hosted on GitHub](https://github.com/CS2103JAN2017-W15-B3/main).
-We make heavily utlise [GitHub's issue tracker](https://github.com/CS2103JAN2017-W15-B3/main/issues) to manage each release's deliverables.
+We heavily utilised [GitHub's issue tracker](https://github.com/CS2103JAN2017-W15-B3/main/issues) to manage each release's deliverables.

 #### 6.1.1.
 Labels

 There are several predefined labels included in our issue tracker:

 1. `docs`: assigned if the issue/pull request is related to documentation of the project.
-2. `priority.high/medium/low`: assigned to indicate how important this issue is to the project.
+2. `priority.high/medium/low`: assigned to indicate how important the issue is to the project.
-3. `status.complete/ongoing`: assigned to indicate which PR/tasks are work in progress, and which are PRs are completed and ready for review.
+3. `status.complete/ongoing`: assigned to indicate which PR/tasks are work in progress, and which PRs are completed and ready for review.
-4. `type.bug`: assigned to issues that addresses a bug in the application.
+4. `type.bug`: assigned to issues that address a bug in the application.
 5. `type.enhancement`: assigned to issues that improve either the code quality or user experience of the application.
 6. `type.epic`: assigned to issues that comprise of a very large feature to be implemented.
 7. `type.task`: assigned to issues that are misc chores/tasks to be completed.